microsoft/nni/docs/en_US/NNICTLDOC.md

   * Details

-    The file with import data must in specified json format, you can use [nnictl experiment export](#export) to export a valid json file including previous experiment trial hyperparameters and results.

-    NNI also supports users to import their own data, please express the data in the correct format.
+    NNI supports users to import their own data, please express the data in the correct format.
 An example is shown below:

     ```json
     [